Darioc18/PP5_lari_living/README.md

 The footer is consistently displayed at the bottom of every page, featuring essential elements for user engagement and navigation.
 Included in the footer section are links to social media platforms such as Facebook, Instagram, and the GitHub repository.
-A custom newsletter signup section allows users to input their email address to subscribe to the monthly newsletter.
+A custom newsletter sign-up section allows users to input their email address to subscribe to the monthly newsletter.
 The links section provides convenient access to key parts of the site, including *Products*, *Testimonials*, *Contact Us*, and *Privacy Policy*.
 Clicking on all external links opens the respective website in another tab, preventing users from being redirected away from the site.